Lindomarc/json-server/README.md

 # React Admin Crash Course
-Interface using React Admin as well as implement a fake REST API with JSON-Server
+Interface using React Admin as well as implement a fake REST API with JSON-Server - [Traversy Media]

 Edit json file db.json